 Are you looking for places to visit in Asia?
-Here are the most famous landmarks in Asia that you should be on your bucket list.
+Here are the most famous landmarks in Asia that should be on your bucket list.

 Asia is the biggest and the most populous continent in the world.
 It is not only gifted with amazing people, culture, and history but also some of the most famous landmarks in the world.